 - The smaller boats also lay their anchors a reasonable way away from the first anchor, and take a stern lines ashore.
 (If you give yourselves plenty of space in this step, then you have the option to untie and move away from the centre boat if things get rolly later on.
 The centre boat can put a stern line out too.
 It is entirely up to you.

 - The next step is to ‘knit’ the boats together.
 Put your nice big fenders out, and attach a long bow and stern line to your boat, and jump in the dinghy and row or throw the line over to the middle boat.
-Etiquette is for the boats tying up to provide the appropriate lines.
+Etiquette is for the new boats tying up to the existing boat to provide the appropriate lines.
 Ease out the anchor or stern line to so that the boats come together so it looks like the boats are in the middle of a nice spider web!

 - Make sure that your masts aren’t all lined up.
 If it does get rolly then the last thing you want is to get your spreaders tangled up with the boat beside you.
 So move the boats forward and backwards to ensure that there is a decent gap between masts to allow for any rolling.

 - The final step is to put on the springs!
 Get some nice stretchy line – this helps absorb any shock.
 (Old halyards do not make good spring lines…) Attach one to a cleat or winch at the back of your boat and lead it through the lifelines diagonally forward to either a cleat or tie it around the base of the shrouds on the other boat.
 Tie another one from the base of your shrouds or a strong cleat and lead it diagonally back to a cleat or winch on the next door boat.
 Make sure your springs are really tight and then you can ease off your bow & stern lines to hang a bit looser.
 Also try to keep them low on the deck so people don’t trip over them when they are moving from boat to boat.